joeally/mysite/_posts/2014-08-09-random-text-with-markov-chains-in-clojure.markdown

 In my [previous]({{page.previous.url}}) post I gave a brief introduction behind the theory of generating random text using Markov chains.
 In this post I outline how I implemented this in Clojure.

 ## The Input
 The inputs in this particular example will be a collection of sequences.
-In this particular blog post In each item in a particular sequence will be a string representing a word.
+In this blog post, each item in a particular sequence will be a string representing a word.
 But there is no reason why any type of symbol could not be used instead.

-However it is difficult to collect of very sequences of words.
-It is more common to find a corpus of documents similar to the corpus shown below (in Clojure a data structure).
+Howevever, rather than using a single document to build our random sequence generator we will use a corpus of documents.
+That way we can continuously improve our random sequence generator.
+An example of such a corpus is shown below (in a Clojure data structure).

 {% highlight clojure %}
 '("To succeed in life, you need two things: ignorance and confidence"